-Robert Bonnie is the Under Secretary for Farm Production and Conservation at USDA.
-Prior to joining USDA, Bonnie was at Duke University first as a Rubenstein Fellow and later as an Executive in Residence at the Nicholas Institute for Environmental Policy Solutions, working on conservation and environmental issues in rural America.
+Robert BonnieUnder Secretary of Farm Production and Conservation environmental issues in rural America.
 In 2020, Bonnie also worked with the Bipartisan Policy Center on its Farm and Forest Carbon Solutions Initiative.
 Bonnie was Under Secretary for Natural Resources and Environment at USDA from 2013 to 2017 and a senior advisor to Secretary Tom Vilsack from 2009 to 2013.
 Prior to joining USDA, Robert was vice president for land conservation at Environmental Defense Fund, where he focused on developing incentives to reward stewardship on private lands.
 Robert has master's degrees from Duke in forestry and environmental management.
 He lives with his wife, Julie, and daughter, Lilly, in Loudoun County, Virginia.